 Just as with drug addictions, those addicted to alcohol should seek out a Medical Detox Center if they have a long history of alcohol abuse or are found to be a danger to themselves or others around them.
 This decision is not an easy one to make, as most patients will insist they can handle the detoxification process alone.

 If there is any doubt as to whether the patient will attempt to harm themselves or anyone attempting to help them, Medical Detox is the best bet.
-Medical professionals will be able to monitor the patient and offer prescribed drugs to help them through the physical detoxification process, which you cannot do in a home detoxification.
+Medical professionals will be able to monitor the patient and offer prescribed drugs to help them through the physical detoxification process, which you cannot do in-home detoxification.